priscilaestevao/priscilaestevao/README.md

 ### Hello! 😄

-Aprendendo a codar e achando mara!
+Aprendendo a codar e curtindo pra caramba!

 <!--
 **priscilaestevao/priscilaestevao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.